menard-codes/100-days-of-code/README.md

 I am aiming to learn software development and expand my knowledge from react.js to full-stack development.
 I am planning to build a fullstack app after this.

 I am also aiming to smooth out things and start out simple by abstracting the backend through firebase at start, then gradually into backend dev.
+This is of course, after I studied my chosen topics and start building the project.

 Honestly before this, I already have some knowledge of node.js and express and have made a simple REST API before, but that's a very basic and shallow understanding and I want to improve my knowledege about it.